 6. Do a little exercise.

 Exercise can seem daunting if you’re spending lots of days on the sofa, but it’s still an important part of recovery, healing, and well-being.
 Gentle yoga is a great way to get yourself moving without a lot of strain.
 Dr. Yoga’s fantastic book, Yoga for Breast Cancer Survivors and Patients includes helpful yoga sequences for every stage of the cancer journey.
-You can also read through our Guide to Doing Exercise for some additional tips.
+You can also read through our Exercising with Cancer Guide for some additional tips.

 7. Spend time with loved ones.